Aaron98990/ways-of-the-game/advantage.md

 ## Advantage signal

 Law 5.6 shows two approved referee signals for advantage.
+It is one arm or two arms pointing in the attacking direction of team benefiting the advantage.

-It is one arm or two arms pointing in the attacking direction of team playing the advantage.
+It is recommended for the referee to also yell "Advantage" to make it clear to players that you are not ignoring the foul.

 ## When to play advantage